-In the long term, we would like to lobby for public funding of English-Catalan bilingual education.
-Dual-language schooling is a well-established option in publicly funded primary and secondary education in many U.S. cities, notably New York and San Francisco, as well as the Netherlands, Finland, Sweden, Denmark, and some German Länder.
-(In France, the sections internationaux provide a lower percentage of classroom time in the second language of instruction.)
+In the long term, we would like to lobby for public funding of education on the two-way immersion model (http://www.cal.org/twi/index.htm), adapted to the Catalan social and policy context.
+Two-language immersion schooling is a well-established option in publicly funded primary and secondary education in many U.S. and Canadian cities, notably New York, San Francisco, and Vancouver, as well as the Netherlands, Finland, Sweden, Denmark, and some German Länder.
+(In France, the sections internationales provide a lower percentage of classroom time in the second language of instruction.)
 It often involves quotas of native speakers to ensure the viability of both languages as languages of socialization, and graduates fully bilingual individuals who academically out-perform students from other schools.
 As an added benefit, it creates a far more attractive environment for both foreign companies and foreign researchers.